qualterz/lookaround/README.md

 # Look Around!
-A Fabric mod that allows you to look around while moving in one direction
+A Fabric mod that allows you to look around while moving or doing something

 <details open>
 <summary>Demonstration</summary>